kurrrru/DT-Patricia/README.md

 [![tests](https://github.com/kurrrru/DT-Patricia/actions/workflows/tests.yml/badge.svg)](https://github.com/kurrrru/DT-Patricia/actions/workflows/tests.yml)
 [![format](https://github.com/kurrrru/DT-Patricia/actions/workflows/format.yml/badge.svg)](https://github.com/kurrrru/DT-Patricia/actions/workflows/format.yml)

-> [!NOTE]
-> DT-Patricia has not had a versioned release yet.
-The public API is not expected to change, but it has not been formally frozen either, and the internal implementation and performance characteristics may change at any time.

 # DT-Patricia

 **DT-Patricia** (*Diagonal Transition on Patricia Tree*) is a header-only C++20 library that computes the exact edit distance between a single query sequence and every string in a dictionary (a set of strings).